charmed-kubernetes/bundle/README.md

-# Production-grade Kubernetes cluster with logging and monitoring
+# Canonical Kubernetes

 ## Overview

-This is a Kubernetes bundle that also includes logging and monitoring.
+This is a Kubernetes cluster that includes logging, monitoring, and operational knowledge.
 It is comprised of the following components and features:

-- Kubernetes (automating deployment, operations, and scaling containers)
+- Kubernetes (automated deployment, operations, and scaling)
   - Three node Kubernetes cluster with one master and two worker nodes.
   - TLS used for communication between nodes for security.
+  - Flannel networking plugin
 - Etcd (distributed key value store)
   - Three node cluster for reliability.
 - Elastic stack